OTI Festival 1977

 OTI Festival 1977 (Sexto Gran Premio de la Canción Iberoamericana, Sexto Grande Prêmio da Canção Ibero-Americana) was the sixth edition of the OTI Festival, held on 12 November 1977 at the auditorium of the Centro Cultural de la Villa de Madrid in Madrid, Spain, and presented by Mari Cruz Soriano and Miguel de los Santos.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Radiotelevisión Española (RTVE), who staged the event after winning the 1976 festival for Spain with the song "Canta cigarra" by María Ostiz.

 Broadcasters from twenty-one countries participated in the festival, setting a new record for the number of participating entries.
-The winner was the song "Quincho Barrilete" performed by Eduardo "Guayo" González representing Nicaragua.
+The winner was the song "Quincho Barrilete", written by Carlos Mejía Godoy, and performed by Eduardo "Guayo" González representing Nicaragua.

 Location

 Centro Cultural de la Villa de Madrid – host venue of the OTI Festival 1977.

 According to the rules of the OTI Festival at the time, the winning broadcaster of the previous edition would host the festival the following year.
 The Organización de Televisión Iberoamericana (OTI) designated Radiotelevisión Española (RTVE), which was the winning broadcaster of the previous edition with the song "Canta cigarra" by María Ostiz for Spain, as the host broadcaster of the 1977 edition.

 The RTVE hosting committee decided that Madrid was the most suitable city to host the OTI Festival, due to its notable infrastructure and experience in hosting international expositions and also because of its growing reputation as a tourist hub.
 The venue selected was at the auditorium of the Centro Cultural de la Villa de Madrid, a venue located under the Jardines del Descubrimiento at Plaza de Colón.
 This cultural center was inaugurated on 15 May 1977, a few months before the festival.
 In 2007, the auditorium was renamed Teatro Fernán Gómez.

 The stage of the festival had a triangular shape and a light blue color with some metallic elements on top and the OTI logo in one of the corners.
 The stage was divided in two parts, the orchestral one and the central one, where the competing singers and bands gave their performances.
 There was a black scoreboard with electromechanical flip white numbers on the right side of the hall.